MicrosoftDocs/m365copilot-docs/docs/ttk-declarative-copilot-getting-started.md

 To improve the instructions of your declarative copilot, follow these steps:

-1. Open the `appPackage/declarativeCopilot.json` file and add edit the `instructions` value:
+1. Open the `appPackage/declarativeCopilot.json` file and edit the `instructions` value:

     ```json
     {